ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/3-projects/_index.md

 - Create a new inventory called `Webserver` and make only `node1` member of it.

-- Copy the `Install Apache` template using the copy icon in the **Templates** view
+- Copy the `Install Apache` template using the copy icon in the **Templates** view.

-- Edit the Template and change the name to `Install Apache Ask`
+- Edit the Template and change the name to `Install Apache Ask`.

 - Change the **Inventory** setting of the Project so it will prompt for the inventory on launch (tick the appropriate box).